 Publishing PWA to Microsoft Store

 As you might have noticed, this blog is a PWA.
 Since, it is now possible to publish PWAs into Windows Store I thought why not publish my blog.
 It is not super useful to anyone but hey, it is a PWA and why not try it.
-Here is how it went.
+It went well and the app was published to Windows Store.
+I later removed it as it was just a demo app.
+Here are the steps I followed to publish my PWA.

 First you will need a PWA website and a Microsoft Developer Account.
 Once you have them, the first job is to create an app in the Microsoft Partner Centre website.